luke2533/coin_vue/README.md

 - Change password - Users could change their password if they forgot or wanted to make it more secure
 - Search bar for assets - Search bar to better filter down cryptocurrencies
 - Crypto info page - Pages for each crypto with further information on them
+- ChartJS portfolio chart - Chart to track and visualize portfolio history

 ## 4.0 Technologies used